Toilet Frame Replacement in Warsaw — Old Frame Removal and New Installation

 Step-by-step replacement process

-9. Hang the bowl on the mounting rods, connect everything, fit the flush plate.
+9. Hang the bowl on the mounting rods, connect everything, and fit the flush plate.
 Final check — flush cycle, refill, no movement.

 Common mistakes during replacement